Shay's Warriors to host 25 women at inaugural cancer survivor's June retreat - KESQ

 Survivors, and those who know survivors, who walk by are encouraged to share their story, similarly to the the 25 women who were nominated and selected to attend Shay’s Warriors retreat on June 24-26, at no cost to them.

-Tune into News Channel 3 for details on what this organization has set as one of its main goals, and how you can get involved in that effort.
+Tune into News Channel 3 tonight at 6:00 p.m. for details on what this organization has set as one of its main goals, and how you can get involved in that effort.

 Comments